gitlabhq/gitlab-runner/docs/executors/kubernetes.md

 ### Runner Pod fails to run/retrieve(???)
 Job Results and eventually timesout despite successful registration

-After the runner pod registers with GitLab, it might attempt to run job results in an empty window and eventually time out.
+After the runner pod registers with GitLab, it attempts to run a job but does not and the job eventually times out.
 The following errors are reported:

 ```
 There has been a timeout failure or the job got stuck.
 Check your timeout limits or try again.